 - Chemical changes

 - Energy changes

 - The rate and extent of chemical change

 - Organic chemistry

 Six terminal exam papers: two biology, two chemistry and two physics, each 1 hour 15 minutes long and equally weighted.
 There will be a mixture of multiple choice, structured, closed short answer and open response questions.
 During the course, students will conduct 21 ‘required practicals’ that are assessed via questions on the terminal exam paper.

 Students will need to revise thoroughly for our regular internal exams as well as the external GCSE examinations.
 Students will need to demonstrate safe and well-organised approaches in practical lessons, using apparatus skilfully.
 Good attendance is of the utmost importance, as there are no opportunities for the ‘required practicals’ to be repeated.
 It cannot, therefore, be stressed enough how important good attendance is throughout the course and family holidays in school time should certainly be avoided.

 What can I do with a Science Qualification?

-You will develop a wide range of mathematical, spoken and written communication skills as well as improving your ability to work with others, and find out how to analyse and solve problems, and to take charge of your own learning.
+You will develop a wide range of mathematical, spoken and written communication skills as well as improving your ability to work with others, to analyse and solve problems and to take charge of your own learning.
 These are all important transferable skills that all employers look for.
 Science qualifications open up a very wide range of opportunities and are useful irrespective of what you intend to do in future life.

-A good grade at GCSE will help you to move on to an AS, A level, vocational course or job of your choice.
+A good grade at GCSE will help you to move on to an A level, a vocational course or a job of your choice.